wioux/mkbison/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

     gem 'mkbison'
+    gem 'rake-compiler'

 You'll need to install a GNU Bison version >= 3.0.0 as well, with e.g.: